winks/f5n.org/content/blog/2019/advent-of-code-2019.md

 As I'm writing this on the 27th, I've finished a lot of TODOs but still have a few things that I want to finish up before I end this chapter.

+When I say "VM" - I do this knowing that VM may not be 100% the correct definition.
+It's an interpreter of machine instructions for a made up computer system.

 #### DONE after the event

   * Grabbed a 22.2 implementation, I have zero interest to solve this on my own